MBPJason/Gamers-aLike/README.md

 # Welcome to Gamers-aLike

 This is a project redone from a previous project idea done in a bootcamp with a great crew.
-It was up to snuff in time given and tech none at the time.
+It wasn't up to snuff within time given and tech known at the time.
 So I am recreating it in react.
 It will utilize MongoDB, mongoose and a whole slate of different APIs and tech to help achieve this vision I had for it.

 ## Previous Repo